 Living in Austria: New program brings rather small steps!

-In the new government program of the coalition of the ÖVP, SPÖ and NEOS, the focus is on “affordable living”.
-This is the first time in years that the SPÖ under Andreas Babler receives its own department for living questions.
-Experts describe the measures as a step in the right direction, but fear that no fundamental changes in the housing market can be expected.
-Michael Klien, an expert from the WIFO, emphasizes: "This government program will not be a bomb."
-This was also confirmed by the small newspaper that would not be expected that large effects are not to be expected in the living area.
+The new government program of the coalition of ÖVP, SPÖ and NEOS focuses on the topic of “affordable housing”.
+This is the first time in years that the SPÖ under Andreas Babler has had its own department for housing issues.
+Experts describe the measures as a step in the right direction, but fear that no fundamental changes are to be expected in the housing market.
+Michael Klien, an expert from WIFO, emphasizes: “This government program will not be a bomb.”
+This was also confirmed Small newspaper, which pointed out that major effects in the housing sector are not to be expected.

-Details on the rental cover and its implementation
+Details about the rent cap and its implementation

-The program provides for a step -by -step covering of rents in the regulated market, whereby from 2028 rent increases are to be limited to a maximum of three percent.
-If inflation increases over three percent, only half may be increased.
-However, it is critically noted that these regulations have little influence, especially for temporary rental contracts.
-Klien pointed out that the increases often only become tangible for new contracts, which makes direct regulation difficult.
-In addition, the rental cover does not apply to new buildings, which could endanger the willingness to invest in the area of non-profit residential construction, as from reports from the 5min.at emerges.
+The program provides for a gradual cap on rents in the regulated market, with rent increases being limited to a maximum of three percent from 2028.
+If inflation rises above three percent, rents may only be increased by half.
+However, it is critically noted that these regulations have little influence, especially for fixed-term rental contracts.
+Klien pointed out that the increases often only become apparent with new contracts, which makes direct regulation more difficult.
+In addition, the rent cap does not apply to new buildings, which could jeopardize the willingness to invest in the area of non-profit housing, as reported by 5min.at emerges.

-The government also plans to raise the minimum limitation of rental contracts to five years.
-However, experts agree that this will hardly change the already strong tendency to award temporary contracts.
-Critics in the residential building industry warn of a decline in renovations due to the declining rental income, which could lead to a decline in building stock.
-However, Klien sees opportunities for an investment boom, since taking into account the energetic quality of the buildings in rent formation.
-Despite the planned measures, the need for comprehensive tenancy law reform is signaled, which has been missed in the past two decades.
+The government also plans to increase the minimum term of rental contracts to five years.
+However, experts agree that this will hardly change the already strong trend towards awarding fixed-term contracts.
+Critics in the residential construction industry warn of a decline in renovations due to reduced rental income, which could lead to a decline in the building stock.
+However, Klien sees opportunities for an investment boom, as there is a prospect that the energy quality of the buildings will be taken into account when setting rents.
+Despite the planned measures, the need for comprehensive tenancy law reform is signaled, which has been neglected over the last two decades.